erffrfez/postcss-spiffing/README.md

 To wear a heart so white.<br>
 \- William Shakespeare, *Macbeth*

 Shakespeare wouldn't have settled for using "color" rather than "colour" in CSS, and neither should you!
-He would've recognised that in doing so, he would've comprised the whole integrity of his writing.
+He would've recognised that in doing so, he would've compromised the whole integrity of his writing.

 Write CSS using proper British English anywhere with `postcss-spiffing`.